albert-nagy/Repertorio/README.md

 `/musicians/<musician_id>`

 The profile page of a musician shows name, picture, contact info and biography of the user, and their repertoire below, sorted by instruments and categories.
 The profile owner can create, edit and modify their info from this page via AJAX calls.

+## JSON endpoints

+`/api/`

+This endpoint lists all instruments with name and ID and the musicians who play them (name, ID).

+`/api/instruments/<instrument>`

+The JSON endpoint of a specific instrument lists all musicians who play it (id, name, profile picture) and their repertoire for this instrument, sorted by categories.

+`/musicians/<musician_id>`

+The JSON endpoint of a musician lists the user's all info with their repertoire, sorted by instruments and categories.

 ## Known issues